bbatsov/blog/_posts/2009-05-19-emacs-shift-return.markdown

 ---
 layout: post
 title: Emulate the behaviour of Return+Shift(insert new line) from popular IDEs(IDEA, Eclipse) in Emacs
+categories:
+- Emacs
+- IntelliJ
 ---

 I’m very fond of the ability to insert a new line below the line I’m